 Not only is Michael a brilliant mind on social engagement – he’s also a humanitarian.
 He is donating 100% of his books proceeds to Not For Sale, a non-profit sex trafficking advocacy organization.
 If you don’t have his book yet, now you have one more reason.
 You can follow Michael Brito on Twitter at @Britopian and follow his blog.
 Thanks again to SMC Dallas for yet another insightful presentation.
 We’re looking forward to next month’s meeting with Jason Falls of Social Media Explorer and his “No Bullshit Social Media” book tour.

-Also, seal in the date for the 1st Annual Jingle Mingle Dreamfund Holiday Party on December 1 in partnership with DFWAMA, DFWIMA, PRSA, AAF, DFWSEM, DVSC, SMC Dallas and more.
-Visit their site for more information.
+Also, seal in the date for the 1st Annual Jingle Mingle Dreamfund Holiday Party on December 1 in partnership with DFWAMA, DFWIMA, PRSA, AAF, DFWSEM, DVSC, SMC Dallas, and more.